upbound/docs/content/core-concepts/kcl/resource-schemas.md

 ---

 Upbound Official Providers and some other packages define KCL-compatible resource schemas.
-Make sure you have the KCL Language Server and KCL VSCode extension on your machine for richer code editing.
-These schemas and the KCL VSCode extension provide in-line definitions, linting, autocomplete, and more.
+Make sure you have the KCL Language Server and KCL Visual Studio Code extension on your machine for richer code editing.
+These schemas and the KCL Visual Studio Code extension provide in-line definitions, linting, autocomplete, and more.

 The `up dep add` command unpacks dependencies that contain resource schemas in